 ELECTIONS & VOTING

-Badger Books are coming to the Polls
+Badger Books are at the Polls

 Badger Books are an electronic Poll Book.
 They will be used to check voters in, enter voter registrations, and record absentee ballots.
 These books work the same as paper poll books, and your voting process will not change.
 The tabulator (Ballot Box) is not connected to the electronic Badger Book.
 They have no internet connection or any other outside source.
 The terminals are connected to each other by a private network (router) within that polling place.